How to make withdrawals

 Kansas City, MO 64121-9219

-You will need to provide your account, beneficiary (student) and school information (such as the student's ID number and the school's address).
-Call 888-672-9116.
+Call 888-672-9116 to initiate a withdrawal.
+You will need to provide your account number, beneficiary’s (student) name and school information, such as the student's ID number and the school's address.

 Please allow 10 business days (plus mailing time, if applicable) for the funds to arrive.